loichyan/nerdfix/README.md

 ## 🔍 Usage

-The `check` command checks input files and reports obsolete icons with some suggestions that you could replace them with.
+The `check` command checks input files and reports obsolete icons with some suggestions (sorted by similarity) that you could replace them with.

 ```sh
 nerdfix check test/test-data.txt